CleverTap/clevertap-android-sdk/docs/EXAMPLES.md

 - KV button (contains the custom kev-value pair for custom handling)

-Android SDK v4.6.1 and above supports `onInboxItemClicked` callback on the click on the following App Inbox properties:
-- App Inbox item, such as text or media.
+The Android SDK v4.6.1 and above supports `onInboxItemClicked` callback on the click of an App Inbox item, such as text or media.
-- App Inbox buttons (URL, Copy to Clipboard and KV).
+From the Android SDK v4.7.6, the `onInboxItemClicked` callback supports the button click besides the item click.

 The callback returns `CTInboxMessage` object, `itemIndex` and `buttonIndex` parameters.
 To use this callback, check that your activity implements the `InboxMessageListener` and overrides the following method: